InsideTheSim/ethmerge.com-content/faqs/if-i-own-eth-do-i-need-to-do-anything.md

 ---
-title: If I own ETH do I need to do anything?
+title: If I own any Ether (ETH) do I need to do anything?
 weight: 3.0
 attribution:
   -